 How Much Precipitation Does it Receive?

 Tundra climates receive low levels of precipitation.
 Less than 15 inches of rainfall in the tundra per year, making them drier than any desert biome on earth.
 This lack of rain also creates an unusual fire hazard.
 On the average of every 100 years, a major fire incident tends to occur on tundra.

 The melting snow and ice allows for just enough plant growth – and then decay – to create a fine layer of combustible material on the surface of the land.
 When a major fire incident occurs there is little that can be done to stop it as there are no water sources on the tundra.
 The fact that the tundra is also a natural carbon dioxide sink also promotes burning.

 There are 48 different types of animals that call the tundra home, although many of them will migrate from the tundra to warmer climates during the winter.
-The best known of the animals are the polar bear, snowshoe rabbit, arctic fox and the lemming.
+The best known of the animals are the polar bear, snowshoe rabbit, arctic fox, gray wolves, caribou, snow geese, musk-oxen and the lemming.
 All of these animals have diets that are high in fat to provide them with extra layers of insulation to preserve body temperature.
 Their fur has been highly prized as its unique hollow core makes it unusually insulating and can protect from harsh winds as well.

 Plant life is abundant.
-There are over 400 different types of flowers that bloom in the tundra climate.
+There are over 1700 different species of plants that bloom in the tundra climate.
 Most of the plants grow low to the ground and in clumps that serve to protect their fragile root system from being uprooted during high winds.
 The permafrost (frozen soil) prevents any trees from growing here.